Go to Reviews.org AU Edition

 HDR means “High Dynamic Range,” which means you get more contrast between brights and darks.
 Basically, things stand out better.

-You can talk to Alexa, Siri, or Google Assistant for voice control, or use your smartphone or tablet as a remote controller and screen with these streaming devices.
-Apple will integrate your iStuff easily, Amazon Prime Members can get Prime Video with the Fire TV, and so on.
+You can talk and connect to Alexa, Siri, or Google Assistant for voice control (with all of these devices) or use your smartphone or tablet as a remote controller or screen with these streaming devices.

-Amazon Fire TV Stick 4K is best for Amazon users
+Amazon Fire TV Stick 4K is a consumer favorite

 You'll have the perfect Amazon-connected home

-If you want to keep things simple, and you’re a Prime member, Amazon’s Fire TV Stick will work well with your other Amazon/Alexa products for a more connected home.
+If you want to keep things simple and are a Prime member, Amazon’s Fire TV Stick will work well with your other Amazon Alexa products for a more connected home.

-What we don't like: The search function is geared towards Amazon
+What we don't like: The search function is geared toward Amazon

-Ya know how we highlighted the convenient Roku feature of searching across all platforms on your device?
+Ya know how we highlighted the convenient Roku search feature across all platforms on your device?
 Yeah, well, the Fire Stick TV doesn't do that.

-Yes, the voice remote will pull up any streaming service you ask it ("Turn on HBO Max"), but if you ask the Fire TV Stick to find The Undoing, it will instead search for the show through Amazon.
+Yes, the voice remote will pull up any streaming service you ask for ("Turn on HBO Max"), but if you ask the Fire TV Stick to find The Undoing, it will search for the show through Amazon instead.